YOGA AND THE 21st CENTURY

 Our future life will be stressful – there is no doubt about that.
 With all the comforts and conveniences we have, and all the opportunities which modern life gives us, we have more and more ambitions – this can only increase the stress level.

 The question is how to cope with it?
 No outside force can do this for us – we have to look after it from within ourselves, using our own resources.

-Yoga cannot prevent stress, but as I said earlier, yoga gives us access to our ressources, which are linked to the mind.
+Yoga cannot prevent stress, but as I said earlier, Yoga gives us access to our resources, which are linked to the mind.
 In strengthening the mind, yoga enables us to develop a sort of cushion, an increased ability to withstand stress.
 This is the best way to cope with it.
 It’s like having a good shock absorber when driving a car on a bumpy road.

-Through an understanding of what is at stake, linked to the practice of yoga, the force of our mental ressources are developed and we can handle stress better.
+Through an understanding of what is at stake, linked to the practice of Yoga, the force of our mental resources are developed and we can handle stress better.